brosnanv/probelmSmashers/README.md

 -----------------Project Description-----------------

 This is the second assignment for the CS7IS2 module.
-This project looks at solving an artificial intelligence problem using three different families of search algorithims/
+This project looks at solving an artificial intelligence problem using three different families of search algorithims
-The problem selected is:
+The problem selected is: Standardised Sudoku
+Aim: To fill a 9x9 grid with digits so that each column, each row and each 3x3 of the nine subgrids that compose the grid contain all digits from 1 tom 9.

 The search algorithims compared are: